 Ninth, a Center allows us to reach the parents as well as the children, an increasingly important consideration in these times when some parents are lacking in basic parenting skills and in emotional maturity themselves.
 One of the reasons I write children's books is because I believe we reach the adults when we teach the children.

 That’s the vision.
 Some people think we're in the book business.
 Actually, we're in the people-building business.
 Our books do that; the Center could help us do it even better.
 That's what I would do, Isaac.
 Comments are welcome. — John Gile

 |"I never looked at it that way before!"|

-Does your organization need an entertaining speaker who can charge your batteries and equip you to recognize and prevail over purveyors of groupthink balderdash?
-Find out why “I never looked at it that way before!” is a common response to challenging presentations by author/publisher John Gile.
+Does your organization need an entertaining speaker who can charge your batteries, unleash your creativity, and equip you to recognize and prevail over purveyors of groupthink?
+Click here for some ideas.

 firstname.lastname@example.org • JGC/United Publishing Corps